 Paper Bag Butterfly

 Fun and easy Paper Bag Butterfly craft is so fun to make with kids!
 It requires minimal supplies, is inexpensive to make and uses the child’s handprints for wings.
-An fun kids craft for spring and summer.
+A fun kids craft for spring and summer.

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

-I love this craft because my kids can pretty much make it unsupervised.
+I love this paper butterfly craft because my kids can pretty much make it unsupervised.
 There’s a little bit of cutting and pasting, so younger kids may need some help, but overall this is a really simple craft.

 It turns out so adorable and my kids really use their imagination to play with them afterwards.
-You can put on a puppet show with your paper bag butterfly or take it outside as you go on an adventure searching for real butterflies!
+You can put on a puppet show with your diy paper butterfly or take it outside as you go on an adventure searching for real butterflies!

-Why You’ll Love this Paper Bag Butterfly
+Why You’ll Love This Craft

 • Cutting and pasting are great activities that encourage the refinement of fine motor skills.